 Summary:

 23 companies provided inputs to the question.
 All companies but vivo agree with the TP.
 Six companies propose to clarify that SA2/CT1 must be consulted on the feasibility.
-Rapporteur updated the above TP accordingly with .
+Rapporteur updated the above TP accordingly with revision marks.

 Proposal 6b (22/23): Agree the above TP for eDRX > 10.24s in Inactive.